2004 Houston Texans season: Week 16: at Jacksonville Jaguars

+This was the first shutout win in Texans history.

 Week 17: vs. Cleveland Browns

 Looking to secure their first non-losing season, the 7–8 Texans hosted the 3–12 Browns in the regular season finale of the 2004 season.
 Despite only committing one turnover, Houston's offense struggled and only gained 238 yards of total offense compared to Cleveland's 364.
 The Texans scored a touchdown with 1:23 left to trail 14–22 and attempted an onside kick, but it was recovered by the Browns who would run out the clock to win the game.